Applied Behavior Analyst – Career, Salary & State Licensure

 BCBA certification requires applicants to complete a master’s degree, at a minimum.
 The degree must be in either psychology, education, or behavior analysis.
 Since BACB certification requires applicants to meet specific coursework requirements, the program should be accredited by the ABAI or have a Verified Course Sequence (VCS).

-If the program lacks ABAI accreditation or is a VCS program, applicants may complete an application for coursework evaluation to determine if they are eligible for certification.
+If the program lacks ABAI accreditation or is a VCS program, applicants may complete an application for coursework evaluation to determine their eligibility for certification.

 Step 4: Complete ABA Experience (One Year or Less)